Byron/gitoxide/DEVELOPMENT.md

 We will look at typical access patterns holistically based on various use-cases, look at the problems they would run into and pick their preferred solution that optimizes for efficiency/performance/reduction of waste.

+### Multi-threaded CLI tool operating on filtered partial repository clone

+The tool displays the reference graph, shows differences and creates 'blame' like views on files.
+As it's operated by the user, other writers are unlikely to happen while it is running.

+Scaling near perfectly with added CPU cores and great performance even in the biggest mono-repos are its hallmark.

+As the program is is written with missing objects being the default, it gracefully handles and expects such cases.
+While running in TUI mode, it offers a manual refresh to the user in case they fetched or pulled in the meantime, to refresh the screen and update its object database to make all newly added objects available.

+**Problems and Solutions**

+The program only deals with _1) initialization_ and _4) object misses_, where the latter are expected and handled gracefully.
+1) is handled with solution 1., spending time to make all packs available to get the best and most consistent multi-threaded object access performance.

+**Drawbacks**

+The program could benefit of using 1.2 instead of 1.1 which could cause exhaustion of file handles despite the user having no interest in evaluating all available objects, but ideally that is possible without loosing performance during multi-threading.

 ## Learnings